ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 docker build -t <your-dockerhub-username>/<some-name>:<some-tag> .
 ```

 Once the image is built and visible on Docker Desktop, pick *"Push to Hub"* among the options for your app image.
-Alternateively, you can also use the following command from the terminal instead
+Alternatively, you can also use the following command from the terminal instead

 ```bash
 docker push <your-dockerhub-username>/<some-name>:<some-tag>
 ```

-keep in mind the you might need to login to you dockerhub user incase you haven't done so already.
-This can be done as follows
+Keep in mind the you might need to login to you DockerHub user in case you haven't done so already.
+This can be done as follows:

 ```bash
 docker login --username=<your-dockerhub-username>
 ```

-This should publish your image on *https://hub.docker.com/r/&lt;your-dockerhub-username&gt;/&lt;some-name&gt;:&lt;some-tag&gt;*.
+This should publish your image on `https://hub.docker.com/r/&lt;your-dockerhub-username&gt;/&lt;some-name&gt;:&lt;some-tag&gt;`.
 For example, our example app image for the flower image classification app is available on `hamzaisaeed/gradio-workshop:flower_classification`.
 Please note that your image should stay available even after your app is published on Serve because it will be fetched with regular intervals.

 ## Step 3.
 Hosting your application on SciLifeLab Serve